ssmirr/appdev-chapters/meteorologist-intro-to-apis.md

 ## Introduction

-In this project, you will practice working with Arrays and Hashes by pulling data from external services like Google Maps.
+In this project, you will practice building forms and working with Arrays and Hashes by pulling data from external services like Google Maps.
 You will build an application that, given a street address, tells the user the weather forecast.

 In order to achieve this, our first task will be to exchange a **street address** for a **latitude/longitude pair** using Google's Geocoding API.
+Then, we'll exchange a **latitude/longitude pair** for a **weather forecast** using Dark Sky's API.

 We will send a location in a remarkably flexible, "English-y" format, the kind of thing we are allowed to type into a Google Maps search (e.g., "the corner of 58th and Woodlawn"), and the Geocoding API will respond with an exact latitude and longitude (along with other things) in JSON format.